quinscape/domainql/README.md

 ### SourceField.OBJECT

 The target of the relation will be embedded as GraphQL object.
 By default, the algorithm will name the embedded object like the underlying foreign key stripped of the foreign key suffix ("_id" by default).

 Foo will receive a bull "bar" object field.

+### SourceField.OBJECT_AND_SCALAR

+Both the foreign key field itself and the embedded target object will be created.
+This is useful in situtations where you want the embedded object in some cases, but in others you can save some querying because all you need is the target id.

 ### SourceField.NONE

 The relationship is ignored and does not appear in the GraphQL schema.

 ## Target Field Configuration

 The TargetField enum controls the field generating on the right / target side of the foreign key relation.

 ### TargetField.ONE

 TargetField.ONE interprets the foreign key relation as a one-to-one relation and adds a single "foo" field to the "Bar" type.

 ### TargetField.MANY

 TargetField.ONE interprets the foreign key relation as a one-to-one relation and adds a list field called "foos" field to the "Bar" type.

 By default the plural is formed with the evo-inflector library.